bpaquet/log4node/Readme.markdown

 This module is designed to be used with Node Cluster in production:
 * one log file for all workers
-* compatible with logrotate : an USR2 signal reopen the log file
+* compatible with logrotate: an USR2 signal reopen the log file

 This module is compatible with node 0.8.x.
 For the node 0.6.x, please use version 0.0.1 of this module.